 After a brief introduction to Judo in my late teens I began Shotokan Karate training in 1975 under the direction of Kowaswe Sensei.
 Deviating for a couple of years to study both Wadoryu and Shukakai, I returned to Shotokan and took my 1st Dan (1989) under Kato Sensei.

-I am also an Instructor in Training in the Russian Martial Art of Systema (2016), under Vladimir Vasiliev.
+I am also a qualified Instructor in the Russian Martial Art of Systema, under Vladimir Vasiliev.

 I started my Aikido training in 1990 with Andrew Baird Sensei in Altrincham and was awarded 1st Dan in 1997 by the late Marion Mucha Sensei.
 My 2nd Dan (2000), 3rd Dan (2004) and 4th Dan (2014) were awarded by Bob Spence Sensei.
 I hold the BAB Coach Level 2 award.

 I am now fortunate to be in a position to pass this on the benefits of this powerful, dynamic and yet graceful Martial Art to others through my teaching .